 What is open now?

 Below you will find a list of tourism-related places that are open for tourists:

-- Polish mountain trails are accessible (all of them in the Tatra mountains)
+- Polish mountain trails and ski clopes are accessible

 - You can take helicopter flights

 Before visiting any of the places mentioned above, make sure to check their internal policy beforehand.

 What does "red zone" mean?

 From Saturday, October 24th, the red zon applies nationwide.
 This means additional protective measures, especially limited number of people in certain public places, public events or public transportation (50 percent of the seats must remain empty).

 Also, red zones means that the following public places are closed (at least till December 27th):

 - Restaurants, pubs and bars.
 You can still order takeaway food.